How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 - Queries that detect the cause of CPU utilization in the workload

-- Logs with enabled monitoring
+- Logs with activated monitoring

 After you identify the source, you can analyze and optimize your workload to reduce CPU usage.